rcos/rcos-handbook/docs/coordinating/agenda.md

 The first meeting is to be held on the first Tuesday or Friday of classes, whichever comes first.

-The first meeting begins with the [rcos introduction slides](https://rcos.github.io/intro), presented by the student coordinators.
+The first meeting begins with the [introduction slides](https://gitpitch.com/rcos/rcos-handbook/master?p=slides/intro), presented by the student coordinators.
 The slides go through the stucture of RCOS and how to participate.
-A faculty coordinator will then give a talk on the history of RCOS, and briefly explain some administrative details.
+A faculty coordinator will then give a talk on the [history](/overview/history) of RCOS, and briefly explain some administrative details.

 After the intro talk, mentors are announced and given the chance to introduce themselves.
 Mentors should say a few sentences about themselves and what experience they have.